South Korea pardons former President Park Geun-hye | DW | 24.12.2021

 South Korea’s Justice Ministry said on Friday that former President Park Geun-hye had been pardoned.
 Park had been imprisoned over corruption charges.

-South Korea's first elected female leader is also the daughter of late authoritarian Park Chung-hee.
+South Korea's first elected female leader is also the daughter of late dictator Park Chung-hee.

 South Korea's Justice Minister Park Beom-kye said that the former president's "pardon was granted to heal social conflicts and restore the local community."

+"In the case of former President Park, we considered the fact that her health condition has deteriorated a lot after serving nearly five years in prison,'' he said.

+Park has been hospitalized three times this year due to chronic shoulder and lower back pain, which was taken into account in amnesty deliberations.
+In a statement released by lawyer Yoo Young-ha, Park thanked Moon for the pardon and said she would be concentrating on her health.

-Supporters and politicians of the opposition People Power party have been calling for Park’s pardon ahead of the March presidential election.
+Supporters and politicians of the opposition People Power party had been calling for Park’s pardon ahead of the March presidential election.

 Lee Jae-myung of the ruling Democratic Party and People Power's Yoon Suk-yeol are seen neck and neck in recent polls.